 - Unofficial copies are acceptable.

-- If 10 years or more have lapsed since student’s most recent educational experience, please contact the foundation office at firstname.lastname@example.org for information on how to complete this question on the application.
+- If 10 years or more have elapsed since the student’s most recent educational experience, please contact the foundation office at email@example.com for information on how to complete this question on the application.

-- A photocopy of applicants Driver’s License or Non-Driver’s License obtainable through the Division of Motor Vehicles must be attached to certify in-county residency.
+- A photocopy of the applicant’s Driver’s License or Non-Driver’s License obtainable through the Division of Motor Vehicles must be attached to certify in-county residency.

 - A student ID is not acceptable.

-- All applicants must provide an essay clearly stating why he or she should receive a scholarship, keeping in mind, what distinguishes his/her need from others and sets them apart and also how they will benefit from receipt.
+- All applicants must provide an essay stating why they should receive a scholarship, keeping in mind, what distinguishes his/her need from others and sets them apart and also how they will benefit from receipt.

 - Essay must be at least 250 words.

-- Failure to comply with these guidelines and requirements will result in rejection of student’s application.
+- Failure to comply with these guidelines and requirements will result in the rejection of the student’s application.

 - Submitting an application is in no way a guarantee that a scholarship will be awarded.

-- NJ STARS students are not eligible for OCC Foundation scholarships unless they are a NJ STARS student taking more than 18 credits.
+- In most cases, NJ STARS students are not eligible for OCC Foundation scholarships unless they are a NJ STARS student taking more than 18 credits.
 The Foundation will consider paying for the additional credits for tuition only.

 - Kean University students, including those taking OCC classes, are not eligible for OCC Foundation scholarships.

 - Jump Start and Academy Students applications can be found at Jump Start/Academy Students Application Website